 This incredibly easy, from scratch, gluten-free vanilla snack cake is moist, fluffy and tender.
-This luscious cake is just the right treat to satisfy a cake craving.
-Slather it with your favorite frosting for a easy and simple but high reward cake!
+This luscious cake uses King Arthur gluten-free flour for a super easy recipe.
+Slather it with your favorite frosting for an easy and simple but high reward cake!

-Be sure to check out more of my gluten-free cake recipes including my 2 layer dairy and gluten-free vanilla cake, single serving gluten-free vanilla mug cake, gluten-free vanilla almond flour cake and my most popular gluten-free coconut cake.
+Be sure to check out more of my gluten-free cake recipes including my 2 layer dairy and gluten-free vanilla cake, or single serving 5-minute gluten-free vanilla mug cake.
+For another super simple, yet beautiful cake, try my gluten-free fresh strawberry sheet cake.

 Store-Bought Gluten-Free Flour Blends